 Betting exchanges like Betfair changed the landscape for Bookmaker.
 Traditional Bookmaking methods, such as predicting the odds in-house, are less common– and unnecessary.

 Price tracking the Exchange does have some issues though — most notably arbitrage opportunities.
 It’s not easy to be totally synchronised in a volatile market and the Lay odds often fall below the Bookmaker odds, enabling the Bettor to make a risk-free trade.
-This opportunity usually doesn’t last too long as the Bookies are fast in changing their odds to below the Exchange, thereby closing the opportunity.
+This opportunity usually doesn’t last too long as the Bookies are fast in changing their odds back to below the Exchange, thereby closing the opportunity.